Final Fantasy XIV: Shadowbringers: Music

 Masayoshi Soken composed the majority of the expansion's score—over 50 tracks—in addition to his duties as sound director.
 Nobuo Uematsu was not able to contribute due to health concerns.
 As such, Soken was in charge of writing the main theme, "Shadowbringers".
 He wanted to defy expectations about making another orchestral title track.
 Consequently, "Shadowbringers" is the first main theme in the Final Fantasy series that uses guitar as the lead instrument.
 Jason C. Miller of Godhead provided vocals for the song alongside Amanda Achen-Keenan.
 Soken's favorite song from the soundtrack is "Tomorrow and Tomorrow", also sung by Achen-Keenan, which serves as a reflection of the main theme.
 The two songs have similar introductory phrases but "Shadowbringers" is in a minor key, whereas "Tomorrow and Tomorrow" is in a major one, symbolizing the diverging paths that life can take.
 Ishikawa explained that the latter is about passing the torch to another generation.
 The perspective of the singer is intentionally ambiguous and could plausibly refer to many characters.
 Soken used tracks that were rearranged from earlier expansions as opportunities to train junior members of the sound team.

 Final Fantasy XIV: Shadowbringers Original Soundtrack features music from Patch 4.4 through to the expansion, totaling 88 tracks.
-The album was released by Square Enix on September 11, 2019 on Blu-ray Disc and includes a code for an exclusive "Wind-up Suzaku" in-game pet.
+The album was released by Square Enix on Blu-ray Disc on September 11, 2019, and includes a code for an exclusive "Wind-up Suzaku" in-game pet.
 Fran Soto of Hardcore Gamer praised the dark atmosphere and "modern sound" of the soundtrack, including the lyrical flourishes of "Shadowbringers".
 Justin Olivetti of Massively OP preferred "Insatiable", the boss battle theme, for its "pulse-pounding beat".
 In their review of the game, Heather Alexandra of Kotaku commended Soken's versatility and ability to heighten story beats with his music.
 She singled out "Neath Dark Waters", the theme for Amaurot; the metronomic tick-tock in the background counts down to the doom of this civilization.
 Caitlin Argyros of RPGFan likewise noted this piece as an example of Soken's gift for rearrangement.
 She also enjoyed the recurring motifs from the "Shadowbringers" main theme throughout the soundtrack.
 A fan favorite track was "Civilizations", the daytime theme for Rak'tika Greatwood; its main lyric "la hee" became an infamous earworm in the community.

 In May 2021, during the Final Fantasy XIV Digital Fan Festival, Soken revealed that he received chemotherapy for cancer treatment throughout most of 2020, adding that the cancer was in remission.
 Soken kept the treatment hidden from most of the development team, doing some of his work for Shadowbringerss patch content from hospital.